 Many people are shocked when children question, as though we think they are rejecting all the wisdom we have passed on because of their questioning.
 But questioning is healthy.
 It helps a child to own their faith and grow in it as they journey, rather than getting to university and thinking “So why do I believe this….?”

 I’ve written on the subject of how children view suffering and God before, and had a lot of theology thrown at me as a result.
 There were lot’s of different views, some of the readers rather surprised that I needed this subject explaining to me and set about trying to ‘correct’ my theology.
 I didn’t need it explaining or correcting - I never said I did.
 What I did question was how we help children who are suffering, as I felt they needed it explaining rather better than we do!
-I felt we shouldn’t be saying “this is the answer - lump it”, but rather - “these are different ways of looking at it” and giving space and permission for anger and grief, a place for asking questions of both us and God.
+I felt we should’t be saying “this is the answer - lump it”, but rather - “these are different ways of looking at it” and giving space and permission for anger and grief, a place for asking questions of both us and God.

 Last time I wrote on this I talked of how I have had angry conversations with God about things and I got responses from readers along the lines of “Until I accept that these things are God will...then…. etc, etc” I was cross with these responses - and I have a firm faith.
 So just think how a questioning child would feel with this response?!

 I have seen the faith of too many children smashed to pieces because of poorly thought through theology pressed on the child when they are not in a place to hear it.
 To tell a child who has just lost their mother that they should be happy for their mother - because they are in heaven is crass beyond words….. but I’ve heard it said!
 The same child was told within days of losing her, that their mother’s death was God’s will.
 Ok - that might be your theology, but please don’t say it to a child who’s mother died in a car crash days before.